The free energy in a multi-species Sherrington-Kirkpatrick model: Synchronizing the species

-The reason we can consider the domain and range of $L_s$ to be $[0,1]$ is because each array $R^s$ is nonnegative definite and satisfies the Ghirlanda-Guerra identities (\ref{GGreg}) and, therefore, its entries are nonnegative by Talagrand's positivity principle (Theorem 2.16 in \cite{SKmodel}).
-Theorem \ref{ThSynch} implies that the joint distribution of the overlap arrays for all species will be determined trivially by the overlap array $(R_{\ell,\ell'})_{\ell,\ell'\geq 1}$.
-On the other hand, the Ghirlanda-Guerra identities imply that this array can be generated using the Ruelle probability cascades, which will be used in Section \ref{Sec5label}.
-We begin with the following observation. \begin{lemma} If $R^s_{\ell,\ell'}> R^s_{\ell,\ell''}$ for some $s\in\spe$ then $R^t_{\ell,\ell'}\geq R^t_{\ell,\ell''}$ for all $t\in\spe$. \end{lemma} \textbf{Proof.} By Theorem \ref{ThGGms}, for any $s,t\in\spe$, the arrays
+The reason we can consider the domain and range of $L_s$ to be $[0,1]$ is because each array $R^s$ is nonnegative definite and satisfies the Ghirlanda--Guerra identities~(\ref{GGreg}), and therefore, its entries are nonnegative by Talagrand's positivity principle (Theorem~2.16 in \cite{SKmodel}).
+Theorem~\ref{ThSynch} implies that the joint distribution of the overlap arrays for all species will be determined trivially by the overlap array $(R_{\ell,\ell'})_{\ell,\ell'\geq1}$.
+On the other hand, the Ghirlanda--Guerra identities imply that this array can be generated using the Ruelle probability cascades, which will be used in Section~\ref{Sec5label}.
+We begin with the following observation.